mibur1/psy111/book/introduction/2_Intro_1/2_Built-in types.md

 scans_per_subject
 ```

+*Note:* As already mentioned above, if we execute Python code in interactive notebooks (*.ipynb* files), the `print()` statement can be omitted if the variable to be printed is in the last line of the code block.
+We will use both options from time to time, as the automatic printing will perform some automatic formatting and sometimes one or the other will look nicer.
+However, please note that you will need to write the print statement explicitly if you work in normal Python (*.py*) scripts.

 ## Floating point numbers

 Notice that while the previous addition of two integers results in another integer, the division results in a number with a decimal point.
 This is what we call a float (short for *floating point* number), which is a way computers represent real numbers.

-*Note:* As already mentioned above, if we execute Python code in interactive notebooks (*.ipynb* files), the `print()` statement can be omitted if the variable to be printed is in the last line of the code block.
-From now on, we will use this convention, however please note that you will need to write the print statement explicitly if you work in normal Python (*.py*) scripts.

 All of the standard arithmetic operations that work on integers further also work on floats or for any combination of them: